robodatalab/authorship/README.md

 - `Authorship: Fix Style and Grammar`
 - `Authorship: View Source`

-And two that have no button, because they are about your account rather than about a document:

-- `Authorship: Sign in to Gemini`
-- `Authorship: Sign out of Gemini`
-- `Authorship: Choose Gemini Model`

 <!-- CAPTURE command-palette.webp — the Command Palette open with "Authorship"
      typed, showing every command. -->